 City innovation has been the foundation of the UN Global Compact – Cities Programme since its establishment in 2003.
 From 2005 onwards, twelve pilot cities utilised the Melbourne Model of cross-sectoral collaboration whereby a multi-sector task force – comprising government, business, civil society and academia – worked to address and overcome a complex, intractable urban issue or set of issues through a sustained three-year, innovative project.

 Based on the outcomes and lessons learnt from these original city projects, this model has deepened into multi partner project system for sustainable urban development which is now the platform for Leading level engagement with the UN Global Compact – Cities Programme.

 Today, Innovating level cities and regions continue to drive the UN Global Compact – Cities Programme forward.
-They are members who have demonstrated exceptional innovation and leadership in their participation and in their sustainable development practice.
-They operate at the international level of the Cities Programme.
+They are cities who have demonstrated exceptional innovation and leadership in their participation and in their sustainable development practice.

 The framework for Innovating level engagement is as follows: